nasosi/NewCM-Radix/README.md

 ## Quick Installation

-If you have Windows version 10 1803 or later you can install easily with:
+If you have Windows version 10 1803 or later, you can install easily with:
 1. Open a Command Prompt
 2. Execute the following command:
 ```